Umberto Ricagno: Biography

 He was born in Sezzadio, province of Alessandria, on March 14, 1890.
 He attended the Royal Academy of Infantry and Cavalry in Modena and graduated in 1910 as second lieutenant, assigned to the Alpini corps.
 In 1911–1912 he participated in the Italo-Turkish War, fighting in the ranks of the "Fenestrelle" Alpini Battalion of the 3rd Alpini Regiment, being awarded a Bronze Medal of Military Valor and a War Cross for Military Valor.
 He then took part in the First World War as captain in command of the 27th Alpini Company, distinguishing himself in 1915 on Mount Krn, for which he was decorated with a second Bronze Medal for military valor, and then on Vršič Pass and on Monte Rosso.
 In 1917 he was promoted to major and assigned to the Staff Officer corps.

 In 1920 he became commander of the "Vestone" Alpini Battalion of the 6th Alpini Regiment; after promotion to lieutenant colonel in 1926, he became a member of the General Staff Corps and taught at the Army War School between 1928 and 1931.
 Between 1932 and 1934 he served in Albania as chief of staff of the "Koova" Division of the Royal Albanian Army.
 Having then become colonel, he was commander of the 5th Alpini Regiment and later of the 1st Alpini Regiment.

 He then served as chief of staff of the 7th Infantry Division "Leonessa" and later of the 4th Alpine Division Cuneense; in April 1939, during and after the invasion of Albania, he became chief of staff of the Albania Army Corps, later renamed High Command of Troops of Albania, commanding from the base in Bari.
-In October 1940 he was promoted to brigadier general and was subsequently attached to the XXVI Army Corps and then to the Albania General Hedquarters until November.
+In October 1940 he was promoted to brigadier general and was subsequently attached to the XXVI Army Corps and then to the Albania General Headquarters until November.
 After a brief period at the Ministry of War, in December he was attached to the Alpine Army Corps and then to the IX Army Corps, before becoming once again chief of staff of the Albania General Headquarters.
 From March to April 1941 he participated in operations against Yugoslavia with the XIV Army Corps.